oppia/oppia-web-developer-docs/Webpack.md

 Btw, we need this alias for angular migration because of an issue in the `@angular/upgrade` package.
 Reference -> https://github.com/angular/angular/issues/13137

 In the `entry` property, we define the entry files for webpack.
-Basically, we have an separate entry file for each page.
-The entry files end with `.import.ts` and and present in each of the folders in `core/templates/pages/`.
-For example an entry looks something like
+Basically, we have a separate entry file for each page.
+The entry files end with `.import.ts` and present in each of the folders in `core/templates/pages/`.
+For example, an entry looks something like

 ```typescript
 about: commonPrefix + '/pages/about-page/about-page.import.ts'